wojciech-kulik/FlashSpace/README.md

 If you want to hide the new app, you can simply use the hotkey again.

-### Focus

-The last app on the list will be focused when switching to the workspace.

 ## 🚧 Limitations

 The app is still in early development and has some limitations: